okken/markdown.py/README.md

 Yet another Python implementation of markdown

 ## Status
 This is really an abandoned project.
 It's left here due to it's being referenced from the blog.
 But no further development is planned.

+A little more of the project was developed in the [submark](https://github.com/okken/submark) repo.

 ## Follow along
 This project is part of a demo project on [Python Testing](http://pythontest.com).